How much does an international move cost?

 How do movers set the rate?

-Rates will be quoted based on volume (Cubic Feet/Meters), weight, port, and service required (door to door/port).
+Rates will be quoted based on volume (cubic feet/meters), weight, port, and service required (door-to-door/port).
 Always get an itemized quote.

-Some movers will bundle full-service in their fee; others charge by the hour for everything beyond a basic lift and load.
+Some movers will bundle full service in their fee; others charge by the hour for everything beyond a basic lift and load.
 It never hurts to inquire when you book.